LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 ## Vehicle tracking

-This example illustrates how to preform vehicle tracking from noisy data.
+This example illustrates how to perform vehicle tracking from noisy data.

 ```@setup bt
 using StateSpaceModels, Random